-ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang of officers," and he therefore makes no further response to the allegations in this paragraph incorporating that term.
-This Defendant admits on information and belief Defendants Watts and Mohammed were arrested, prosecuted, and convicted for federal crimes.
+ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals alleged to be part of the argumentative, vague, and undefined term "Watts Gang of officers," and he therefore makes no further response to the allegations in this paragraph incorporating that term.
+This Defendant admits on information and belief Watts was arrested, prosecuted, and convicted for federal crimes.
 This Defendant is without knowledge or information sufficient to form a belief as to the truth of any remaining allegations contained in paragraph 11.